tinganho/balanced-storage/README.md

 }
 ```

 We cannot guarantee that the callback is being called.
 It is upto the end-user to click the delete button.
-Though we can guarantee that a call path has a path that at the end calls a method that either adds or subtracts an element in a balanced storage.
+Though we can guarantee that a call path has a path that at the end calls a method that subtracts an element in a balanced storage.

 ## Loop Paths